Last Updated on February 3, 2023

-If you can’t make it to Rockford and want to MAKE your own sock monkey, you can find Red Heel Sock 2 Pair w/Instructions Medium Brown on Amazon.
+If you can’t make it to Rockford and want to MAKE your own sock monkey, you can find Red Heels Socks with Sock Monkey Instructions here.

-I bought these exact sock monkey socks for myself as a gift (made by the Fox River Mills Company)!
-Fox River Women’s Red Heel Monkey Friends Merino Wool Crew Socks, Red.
-I’m hoping they last longer than all my other socks, they feel good quality!! *Note* They do come up a little higher than regular ankle socks.
+I bought some Sock Monkey socks for myself as a gift (made by the Fox River Mills Company).
+They are similar to the traditional style but they have sock monkeys printed on them!
+Fox River Women’s Monkey See Crew, Brown Heather.
+They are very good quality compared to some other socks. *Note* They do come up a little higher than regular ankle socks.

 Or if you don’t have 2 hours to spare to make your own, here are some ready made Sock Monkey Products.

 8 thoughts on “The Home of the Rockford Sock Monkey | Illinois USA”

 We enjoy visiting the Midway Village Museum.
 We like walking the grounds (when it’s nice) and checking out the museum.
 We’ve always wanted to visit the Sock Monkey Madness Festival.
 I think we’ll need to try it next year!

 The grounds were shut during my visit which I was a little sad about!
 The make a monkey workshop was really fun!

 That’s so interesting!
 I’ve seen sock monkeys before, of course, but I never realised they were created because of a specific brand of socks.
 The festival sounds fun too!